spawnmarvel/todo-and-current/README.md

 #### We can hide anything, even code!

+* Bash Tutorial REPEAT and REPEAT and simple docker
+* Update the quick guide with chapters

+---

 * Log monitor Q2 2026 Elastic stack

+--

 * Docker Basic to DevOps 2025/2026
 * learning-docker dmzdocker0
 * * Work with ElasticStack on Ubuntu and Docker
 * * Work with Solr in Docker

+---

 * Then the AZ-2008, jump to the docker section and do azure container registry and instance.
 Then Github actions-> Github self-hosted runners

-Misc
-* Bash Tutorial REPEAT and REPEAT and simple docker
+---

 Misc